How To Find the Best Running Watch

 Top Running Watch Brands

-When you set out to find a running watch, the most popular running watch brands that will probably come up include Garmin, Nike + Apple, Polar, Fitbit, and Coros.
+When you set out to find a running watch, the most popular running watch brands that will probably come up include Garmin, Suunto, Nike + Apple, Polar, Fitbit, and Coros.
 Garmin is one of the oldest and most well-known brands for running watches, while corporate giants Nike and Apple have teamed up to offer their own running watches that sync with the Nike Run Club app.
+Suunto has popular running watches as well, with excellent battery life and enhanced navigation features that are especially helpful for trail runners.
 Fitbit has become a common fitness tracker in recent years, while Polar has been in the heart rate monitor business since the 1970s and creates high-tech running watches.
 Coros watches are known for their long battery life and high functionality.

 Running Watch Functions